 What is a Python Insertion Sort?

 An insertion sort divides a list into two sublists: sorted and unsorted.
-It then compares each element in the unsorted list and continues to do so until each element is sorted.
+It then compares each element in the unsorted list and continues to do so until each item in the list is sorted.

 4 is not greater than 9, so these two elements swap places.